-Content and copywriting grabbed me as soon as I tried it, and I’ve never looked back—it blends the things I love most, and lets me experiment with cool new tech tools along the way.
+Writing content and copy grabbed me as soon as I tried it, and I’ve never looked back—it blends the things I love most, and it lets me experiment with cool new tech along the way.

-What’s more satisfying than convincing thousands of people to do something you want?
+What’s more satisfying than convincing thousands of people to do something you want with the written word?

 Best Thing About Your Job?

-I’ve also learned more in three months here than a year’s worth of school, in some instances.
+I’ve also learned more in three months here than in a year of school.
 The “work hard, play hard, and learn harder” culture is vital.

 Most Challenging Thing About Your Job?

-We use so many marketing tools that it can make your head spin… but they’re so cool.
+We use so many marketing tools that it can make your head spin.
+Still worth it.